Delving into Inter-Image Invariance for Unsupervised Visual Representations: Experiments

-\textbf{Object detection.} Following~\cite{he2020momentum}, we use Detectron2~\cite{wu2019detectron2} to train the Faster-RCNN~\cite{ren2015faster} object detection model with a R50-C4 backbone~\cite{he2017mask}, with BatchNorm tuned.
+\textbf{Setup.} Following~\cite{he2020momentum}, we use Detectron2~\citep{wu2019detectron2} to train the Faster-RCNN~\citep{ren2015faster} object detection model with a R50-C4 backbone~\citep{he2017mask}, with BatchNorm tuned.
+Specifically, we use a batch size of 2 images per GPU, a total of 8 GPUs and fine-tune ResNet-50 models for 24k iterations ($\sim$23 epochs).
+The learning rate is initialized as 0.02 with a linear warmup for 100 iterations, and decayed by a factor of 10 at 18k and 22k iterations.
+The image scale is $[480, 800]$ pixels during training and 800 at inference.
+Following~\cite{chen2021exploring}, we also search the fine-tuning learning rate for BYOL experiments.
 We fine-tune all layers on the trainval split of VOC07+12, and evaluate on the test split of VOC07.
-We use the same setup for both supervised and self-supervised models.
-As shown in Table~\ref{tab:detection}, InterCLR outperforms both its intra-image invariance learning and supervised pre-training counterparts within 200 pre-training epochs.
+We use the same setup for both supervised and unsupervised models.

+\textbf{Results.} The results averaged across five runs are summarized in Table~\ref{tab:detection}.
+InterCLR consistently outperforms all examined intra-image invariance learning baselines pre-trained for 200 epochs, with the largest improvement observed in BYOL (+1.3\%).
+InterCLR also surpasses the supervised pre-training by 1.4\%.
+It should be noted that our 200-epoch results (\ie, MoCov2-InterCLR and BYOL-InterCLR) are even better than other results obtained with much longer pre-training epochs.